Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 &nbsp;&nbsp;&nbsp; - **Extra Cheese** - costs 1.0 extra</br>
 &nbsp;&nbsp;&nbsp; - **Mushrooms** - at 1.49</br>
 &nbsp;&nbsp;&nbsp; - **Jalapeno Peppers** - at 1.19</br>
-2. Implement the Gourmet pizza type.
+2. Implement the **Gourmet** pizza type.
 Its price is 7.49
-3. Ensure that the code works and outputs correctly for both the Plain Margherita and the Plain Gourmet client code scenarios.
+3. Ensure the code works and outputs correctly *for both* the *Plain Margherita* and the *Plain Gourmet* client code scenarios.

 **Playground Code**
 ```Swift